 RN Licensure Verification

-To be licensed as an APRN in Arkansas, you must hold both RN (Arkansas or compact state) and APRN licenses.
+To be licensed as an APRN in Arkansas, you must hold an RN (Arkansas or compact state) license and APRN license.

 If you hold RN licensure in a compact state (other than Arkansas), you must submit verification of your RN licensure by logging on to https://www.nursys.com.
 Choose Nurse License Verification for Endorsement.
 Submit a verification request.
 A fee is required.